jfisteus/eyegrade/doc/user-manual/user-manual.rst

 straightforward, because the list of students will now be in the same order as your spreadsheet.

-If there are exams in the results file of students not in your list, the default behavior is including them in the listing, after the rest of the students.
+If there are exams in the answers file of students not in your list, the default behavior is including them in the listing, after the rest of the students.
 The rationale behind this behavior is apreventing accidental losses of student scores.
 This behavior can be changed (see